Easy Cajun Shrimp and Sausage Gumbo

 This Shrimp and Sausage Gumbo is a Mardi Gras favorite that brings the bold, spicy, and comforting flavors of Louisiana to your kitchen!
 Whether you’re celebrating Fat Tuesday or just craving a hearty bowl of gumbo, this recipe is a must-try.

 Tried this recipe?
-Let us know in the comments!
+Let me know in the comments!

 Absolutely!
 Freeze for up to 3 months in a freezer-safe container.
 Thaw overnight in the fridge and reheat on the stovetop.